scambier/obsidian-omnisearch/README.md

 > Omnisearch's first goal is to _locate_ files instantly.
 You can see it as a _Quick Switcher_ on steroids.

-- Find your **📝notes, 📄PDFs, and 🖼images** faster than ever
+- Find your **📝notes, 📄Office documents, 📄PDFs, and 🖼images** faster than ever
-  - Images and PDF indexing is available through [Text Extractor](https://github.com/scambier/obsidian-text-extractor)
+  - Images, documents, and PDF indexing is available through [Text Extractor](https://github.com/scambier/obsidian-text-extractor)
 - Automatic document scoring using the [BM25 algorithm](https://github.com/lucaong/minisearch/issues/129#issuecomment-1046257399)